lewinschmitt/inclusivEU/index.md

   caption: "Photos via [**Unsplash**](https://unsplash.com) and [**Pulse of Europe**](https://www.kickstarter.com/projects/pulseofeurope/european-rainbow-flag)"
 excerpt: "How can the European Commission improve the diversity of its workforce?
 Our Europaeum project identified shortcomings in the hiring process and proposes several actions to include underrepresented groups."
 intro:
-  - excerpt: '_"What can we do so that our institutions better represent the diversity of our European societies?"_ `Commission President Ursula von der Leyen at the European Parliament Plenary, 17 June 2020`'
+  - excerpt: '_"What can we do so that our institutions better represent the diversity of our European societies?"_ `Commission President von der Leyen at the European Parliament, 17 June 2020`'
 feature_row:
   - image_path: /assets/img/ernesto-velazquez-0Uyvgcnl83g-unsplash.jpg
     alt: "placeholder image 1"
-    title: "Placeholder 1"
+    title: "Why the Commission?"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    excerpt: "The European Commission is one of the most central bodies in EU politics, boasting a workforce of over 32,000 civil servants.
+However, it suffers from a diversity gap when it comes to the representativeness of its staff across many key dimensions."
   - image_path: /assets/img/john-schaidler-9V3Q2W_mRLE-unsplash.jpg
     alt: "placeholder image 2"
-    title: "Placeholder 2"
+    title: "Why diversity matters"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    excerpt: "In terms of justice, a political organisation should strive for optimum representativeness in its workforce.
+Inclusiveness is indispensable for social justice as it improves citizens’ access to institutions regardless of their background and enhances the Commission’s representativeness of the overall EU population."
     url: "#test-link"
     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: /assets/img/christian-lue-8Yw6tsB8tnc-unsplash.jpg
-    title: "Placeholder 3"
+    title: "More inclusive, better policies"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    excerpt: "The exclusion of valuable experiences and perspectives in the policy-making process may result in outcomes that fail to reflect their concerns and issues."
 feature_row2:
   - image_path: /assets/img/sharon-mccutcheon-QGQz-IBBl5w-unsplash.jpg
     alt: "placeholder image 2"